hoedown/node-hoedown/README.md

 of including custom callbacks in renderers, or create pure JS renderers.
 There are many reasons for that:

- * **Painfully slow:** the constant switches from C++ to JS decrease performance.
+ * **Painfully slow:** the constant switches between C++ and JS decrease performance.
  * **Invalid:** the callbacks had to be synchronous, which totally stopped you from working with asynchronous libraries, which are common.

 If you need further processing, it's better to process the rendered output (if it's HTML, you can use jsdom for instance).
 FIXME: mention JSON

 **Tip:** If you need code highlighting, just include [Prism][] in your site, it'll automatically highlight your fenced code blocks.